vingkan/noflyzone/_clues/character-vp-eng-robin-ellis-RVZF.md

 Unfortunately, the launch of the 737 Volare has been mired in criticism.
 Three of the planes have crashed upon landing, leading to hundreds of injuries, but thankfully no deaths.
 Pilots, regulators, and the press are calling for airlines to ground the aircraft and claiming that Broeing knowingly ignored safety issues with the design.

 As Broeing mounts a defense against these allegations, you and your team are responsible for completing a set of engineering simulations.
-Quinn Harper, your CEO, expects the results of these simulations by 7:50 PM tonight, so they can review and sign off on the results.
+Quinn Harper, your CEO, expects the results of these simulations by <span data-relativeminutes="80">7:50 PM</span> tonight, so they can review and sign off on the results.
 You can also count on Kendall Blair, the VP of Finance, who has been mentoring you for the past three years and backed you for a chance at promotion to Senior Vice President of Engineering.

 ## Goals